Is Metro West, Orlando a nice place to live?

 For households with kids, accessibility to nearby parks, playgrounds, daycare centers as well as highly-rated preschools is key.
-There are a few parks and playgrounds in Metro West, Orlando, including Pleasant Valley Park, Shadow Bay Park, and Playground Pros of Orlando.
+Metro West, Orlando has 3 parks, Shadow Bay Park, Swings N'Things-The Hammock, and Sabal Palm Apartment Playground.
 These playgrounds provide great recreational facilities for kids, as well as adults.
 Families can enjoy a nice picnic under the shade in summer months, or walk along the trail for a weekend activity with the kids.

 Whether a neighborhood is a good place to live or not could also depend on the nearby amenities.
 Having a high walk score means that there are a lot of places nearby like stores, restaurants, coffee shops, schools, and more.
 While the scores are by no means perfect, they are a good indicator for "stuff to do" around those places.
 Things like proximity to grocery stores, dining options, and parks can make a huge difference in your daily lives.

-Metro West, Orlando has quite a few grocery stores including Publix, Dollar General Market, and Winn-Dixie.
+Metro West, Orlando has quite a few grocery stores including Walmart Grocery Pickup & Delivery, Orlando Grocery, and My Momentum Meals.

 A good internet and broadband connection is a must-have, whether you work from home or not.
 Broadband internet connection options in Metro West, Orlando include VDSL, satellite, ADSL, fiber, Asymmetrical xDSL, DOCSIS, terrestrial fixed wireless, and wireline from 14 different providers.
 Aside from optic fiber which provides Gbps speeds, you can get up to 987 mbps download speeds via DOCSIS powered by Comcast.